leonmavr/gfx-v4/README.md

 A Makefile was added as well.

-For the future I'm planning to
+In the future I'm planning to
 * interpolate the colour of each triangle pixel from its vertices
 * implement Bresenham's circle drawing algorithm